s-shailja/ucsb_ctc/README.md

 The command

-`./Fluo-MDA231.sh indir outdirseg outdirtrack`
+`./Fluo-MDA231.sh indir outdirseg outdirtrack datatype`

 runs the segmentation and tracking pipeline on all tif stacks in `indir` and saves the label masks in `outdirseg` and `outdirtrack` respectively.
+The dataset can be passed through datatype argument

 ## Example usage

-`./Fluo-MDA231.sh ./01 ./01_RES_SEG ./01_RES_TRACK`
+`./Fluo.sh ./01 ./01_RES_SEG ./01_RES_TRACK "N3DCHCE`

 ```